Developer(s) – Live Wire & AdGlobe

 Happii

-Overall, Ender Lilies is most definitely one of the best games I’ve played of 2021; it’s a weird and elegant game that will give players a stern challenge and along with that an immense sense of satisfaction, but at the same time, leave them with a profound sense of wonder after experiencing the story.
+Overall, Ender Lilies is most definitely one of the best games I’ve played in 2021.
+It’s a weird and elegant game that will give players a stern challenge and along with that an immense sense of satisfaction.
+But at the same time, leave them with a profound sense of wonder after experiencing the story.
 It’s exactly the game that those in the Momodora series should’ve been.